 Fried soft shell crab sandwiches are the perfect summer treat.
 There is something decadent and comforting about putting high-end seafood into a sandwich.
 Easy to assemble, package, and transport, sandwiches have a universal appeal, so they'll satisfy people of all ages at a summer picnic.
 You can make the sauce for this recipe up to two days ahead of time; just cover and chill in the fridge until serving.

 Nothing says summer like cooking fresh seafood on the grill.
 Not only is grilling a time-honored summer tradition; it is also a great way to prepare seafood healthfully (with no added fat).
 Serve grilled soft shell crabs as an entree, or incorporate crab into other recipes for added flavor.
 Invite your friends and neighbors over, and fire up the grill.

 Chef Raul Rodriguez’ Fried Soft Shell Crab

 Soaking the crab in buttermilk makes this fried crab recipe a rich and delicious experience for summer.
-This quick and easy recipe goes great with summer sides like fruit salad, cole slaw, or sautéed veggies, and could be a great option for introducing kids to seafood!
+This quick and easy recipe goes great with summer sides like cole slaw, or sautéed veggies, and could be a great option for introducing kids to seafood!

 Back to Top